Ioannis-Kavalidis/longestWord/README.md

 **Example**

-findLongestWord("I wll ne always here")
+findLongestWord("I will ne always here for you")

 Print your solution to the console.

  **Expected Output**

-findLongestWord("I wll ne always here") -> "always"
+findLongestWord("I will ne always here for you") -> "always"

 I have written 3 solutions by using 3 different approaches on each branch.
 Enoy reading them!